openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 an approximation of the function.
-Once the metamodel :math:`\metaModel` of the original numerical model :math:`\model` has been built up, we may estimate the mean squared error, i.e. the discrepancy between the response surface and the true model response in terms of the weighted :math:`L^2`-norm:
+Once the metamodel :math:`\metaModel` of the original numerical model :math:`\model` has been built, we may estimate the mean squared error, i.e. the discrepancy between the response surface and the true model response in terms of the weighted :math:`L^2`-norm: